franp9am/signatures/README.md

 ## Basic instructions

 * get python and pip or uv
-* copy `config_template.ini` to `config.ini` and complete the path to the .p12 file with your encrypted private key
+* copy `config-template.ini` to `config.ini` and complete the path to the .p12 file with your encrypted private key
 * install python dependencies with `pip install .` (slow) or `uv pip install .` (fast)

 ### Folders with pdf's